 Philosophy is essentially about dialogue and discussion, about giving reasons and examples, about counter-arguments and counter-examples.
 We read the work of great philosophers, but we also challenge their arguments and conclusions.
 Although all the modules are based on lectures, many of these are highly interactive.
 In addition, philosophy is rare in the university for offering small-group tutorials for all of its modules.

-You will be introduced to a wide spectrum of philosophical approaches, from Renaissance thought through to existentialism and critical thinking.
-There is an elective ‘Film through Philosophy’.
-All first year social sciences students also study the core module, Societal Challenges in the Twenty First Century.
+You will be introduced to a wide spectrum of philosophical approaches, from historical to contemporary, from ethics to critical thinking, from existentialism to Eastern philosophy.
+As Social Sciences students you will also take the core module, ‘Societal Challenges in the 21st Century’.

 Third Year & Fourth Year